ikhvorost/KeyValueCoding/README.md

 }
 ```

-## Functions
+## API

-Global functions to set, get and retrieve metadata information from any instance or type without adopting `KeyValueCoding` protocol.
+Global functions to set, get and retrieve metadata information from any instance or type (even without adopting `KeyValueCoding` protocol).

 ### swift_metadataKind(of:)